dydra/http-api-tests/README.md

 ---

-The tests implemented as a collection of shell scripts and arranged in a directory hierarchy according to topic.
+These tests are implemented as a collection of shell scripts and arranged in a directory hierarchy according to topic.
 The root directory contains several utility scripts which establish the test environment, administer the target repositories and execute tests.